kemp3673/WagsAndWalkies/README.md

     - pageImages contains main site images such a waves and backgrounds.
     - icons contains all the icons files used across the site.
     - testimonials contains dog images that are used for tesimonial component
+ 8. Update links in footer to relevant Facebook/TikTok if applicable, otherwise replace/remove.

 <!-- SCREENSHOTS -->
 ### Screenshots